BugGlitchy64/ServerKit/README.md

 ## Inspiration

 Thanks to all major Discord bots out there to make me develop this bot!
-Specially those bots that it's festures are locked by paywalls.
+Specially those bots that it's features are locked by paywalls.

 ## License
 Up until version 0.3.5.1, it is in [GPL license](https://www.gnu.org/licenses/gpl-3.0.html), after 0.3.5.1, it will be switched to [AGPL License](https://www.gnu.org/licenses/agpl-3.0.html) since Discord Bots counts as server software (duh.)